Crossmolina: Rural unrest in the 19th century

-The structure of land ownership in North Mayo was a constant source of tension throughout the 19th century.
-Large landowners, who often resided in England, rented land out to tenant farmers, whose tenure on the land was often precarious.
-This led to significant resistance from the local population when rents were adjusted, leading to periodic eruptions of violence.
-Moreover, the rural areas surrounding the town suffered from endemic poverty.
-The Royal Commission into the Condition of the Poorer Classes in Ireland, published in 1838, provided some data on the living conditions of the rural poor living near Crossmolina.
-The diet of the poor was almost entirely potatoes, while the consumption of meat was very rare (estimated to be only once or twice a year).
-Labourers could expect a daily payment of between 6 and 8 pennies per day, with some element of wages being paid in the form of food.
+Land issues in North Mayo were a constant source of tension during the 19th century.
+Large landowners, often residing in England, rented land to tenant farmers with precarious tenure, risking eviction at any time.
+This situation led to significant resistance, occasionally violent, when rents were adjusted.
+Surrounding Crossmolina, endemic poverty prevailed.
+The 1838 "Royal Commission into the Condition of the Poorer Classes in Ireland" visited the town, and its report highlighted the dire living conditions of the rural poor.
+Their diet consisted almost entirely of potatoes, with meat consumed rarely, once or twice a year.
+Laborers earned 6 to 8 pennies daily, partially paid in food.

-During the first decade of the century, local peasants formed a secret society called "The Threshers".
+During the first decade of the 19th century, local peasants formed a secret society called "The Threshers".
 The group was responsible for a number of "outrages" including destroying crops and breaking into houses.
-The group wore a uniform of white shirts.
 In 1806 a local man – Thady Lavin – had informed the local magistrate of the activities of the group.
 He was later found murdered near Crossmolina.
 Six local men - Coll Flynn, Laurence Flynn, Charles Flynn, Thomas Horan, Daniel Regan, and Daniel Callaghan - were convicted of his murder, and hanged in Castlebar in December 1806.

 In December 1813, violence again broke out when a crowd of local residents, armed with pikes and guns, tried to take back cattle that had been sequestered to pay for outstanding rent arrears.